-Whilst there will always be incidents which gain high media attention, there is no doubt that commercial air transport is the safest form of travel today.
-However, it is incumbent on the industry to continue improving its record, particularly in areas of the world where a safety culture is not as developed.
+Incidents and accidents involving aircraft will always gain significant media attention, yet there is no doubt that commercial air transport is the safest form of travel today.
+It is incumbent on the industry to keep it that way, continually improving its record, particularly in areas of the world where a safety culture is not as developed.

 The way that aviation approaches even routine functions is being increasingly used by other sectors to improve their safety performance.
-Task checklists, common for pilots to use in the flight deck for years, are now being applied to the medical profession and in high-risk jobs like nuclear power stations.
+Task checklists, regularly used by pilots in the flight deck for years, are now being applied to the medical profession and in high-risk work environments, for example nuclear power stations.

 But the simple checklist is not the only area where industries can learn from air transport.
 The development of a robust and open safety culture is where real progress has been made.

-A system called crew resource management promotes a culture of open communications and teamwork by all parts of the operation.
-Where problems arise, or even have the potential to arise, any member of the crew (in the aircraft or on the ground) should feel comfortable with speaking up and raising the issue.
-And some air navigation service providers (ANSPs) advocate a system known as ‘just culture’ whereby air traffic controllers are encouraged to report essential safety-related information without fear of punishment except in cases of gross negligence or wilful violations.
-Both systems prioritise working as a team and the open exchange of information.
-They allow the organisations to learn and improve operational procedures.
+A system called ‘Crew Resource Management’ promotes a culture of open communications and teamwork by all parts of the operation.
+Where problems arise, or have the potential to arise, any member of the crew (in the aircraft or on the ground) should feel comfortable with speaking up and raising the issue.
+Some air navigation service providers advocate a system known as ‘Just Culture’ whereby air traffic controllers and air traffic safety personnel are encouraged to report safety-related information without fear of punishment, except in cases of gross negligence or wilful violations.

 The industry also goes to great lengths to learn from faults that have caused accidents in the past, to ensure that these do not occur again.
-That is why the process to investigate aircraft incidents is a coordinated effort by all appropriate parties.
+That is why the process to investigate aircraft incidents is a coordinated effort.

-These methods have proved to be an invaluable tool for the evolution of aviation safety and are being applied to other sectors, such as heathcare and firefighting, where complex systems and hierarchies have the potential to create risks.
+These methods have proved invaluable for the evolution of aviation safety and are being applied to other sectors, such as healthcare and firefighting, where complex systems and hierarchies have the potential to create risks.